15 Best Fiber Snacks for Kids

-CLIF Kid Zbar®: All parents need a homerun snack they can take on the go to practices or activities, and these bars deliver a good source of fiber.* CLIF Kid Zbar snack bars are made with organic oats, providing 10-12 grams of whole grains and 2-3 grams of fiber.* Delicious flavors like Cinnamon Roll and Chocolate Brownie will make your kiddos super happy and boost their fiber intake.
+CLIF Kid Zbar®: All parents need a homerun snack they can take on the go to practices activities, and these bars deliver a good source of fiber.* CLIF Kid Zbar snack bars are made with organic oats, providing 10-12 grams of whole grains and 2-3 grams of fiber.* Delicious flavors like Blueberry Muffin and Chocolate Brownie will make your kiddos super happy and boost their fiber intake.

 *Per 40g.
 Contains 4-5g total fat per serving.

 Prunes: Don’t knock them till you try them!
 Prunes are simply dried plums (You can just call them that if it helps!) and are a naturally sweet choice of fiber.
 Four prunes provide 3 grams of fiber from a whole-food source.
 Chop them up and add to oatmeal or combine them with other foods to make a snack mix.
 You can also try dipping them in a little melted chocolate to make littles interested in taste testing.